 Mainly just big churches?

 Actually, no. Most of the churches I speak at are under 300 people.
-There are some 5,000 and 8,000-person congregations I’ve spoken at.
+There are some 5,000 to 10,000-person congregations I’ve spoken at.
 But most churches in North America are much smaller.
 One of the reasons I’m able to speak at so many smaller churches is because I don’t charge anything to come.
 When a speaker charges a thousand or more dollars to speak at a church, he is going to cut himself off from a lot of great ministry opportunities.
 Most churches can’t afford a thousand dollar speaking fee.
 But they can afford free!

 Well, then how do you survive financially if you don’t mind answering?

 The Lord is my Shepherd and provider ultimately.
 But the primary way He seems to provide for me and my family is through the sale of my books and DVDs.
 And though I don’t charge any kind of speaking fee, churches and schools will usually bless me with an honorarium of whatever amount they think is appropriate.
 So, God works it out.
 I’m not in this for the money.

 If someone wanted to support you and your work, how could they do that?

 We have a donation button on the ABR website that gives people a couple of different options.

 Do you speak outside of the United States?

 Yes, I’ve spoken several times in Canada, Europe, South America, Central America.
 It’s a blessing to get tiny glimpses into what God is doing in other countries.